JarekErvin/JarekErvin.github.io/_posts/2018-03-29-How-To-Build-A-Night-School.md

 layout: post
 ---

-In a previous post, I discussed an education program I've been organizing here in Philly called the Philly DSA Night School.
+In a <a href="http://jarekpaulervin.com/2018/03/22/Teaching-Update.html" target="_blank">previous post</a>, I discussed an education program I've been organizing here in Philly called the Philly DSA Night School.
 The project is a collaboration with Melissa Naschek, one of the Co-Chairs of Philly DSA.
 We developed a kit for our Night School, intended to help people interested in developing similar programs; check it out here.

 I figured that I would post the essay we wrote for the kit, explaining our educational philosophy and presenting some ideas about how to design similar programs.
 Our kit also has a number of sample materials and templates.
 <br>